 The establishment of this highly specialized Consulting Group has been triggered by a world wide rapidly growing demand for know-how on tropical grape growing and hot climate wine making.
 Commercial grape cultivation under tropical conditions, between 23,27° North ("Tropic of Cancer") and 23,27° South ("Tropic of Capricorn"), is practised on over 150,000ha in some 21 countries in Africa, Asia and Central and South America.
 That is an increase of 175% during the last 12 years from originally 55,000ha in 1996.
 The most rapid expansion can be noted in tropical Asian countries like India, Thailand, Myanmar and Vietnam, where new vineyards for table grape and wine production are established every day.

-TVC founder Wolfgang W. Schaefer (62), M. Sc.
-Viticulture and Oenology (Geisenheim/Germany), looks back on 35 years of experience in all tropical grape growing countries of Asia as well as Australia (Northern Territory, Queensland and Western Australia), Angola, Brazil (north-east), Burundi, Cuba, Curacao Island, the Dominican Republic, Egypt, Ethiopia, Kenya, Madagascar, Peru, Tanzania, Taiwan, Venezuela and Zimbabwe.
+TVC founder Wolfgang W. Schaefer, M. Sc. in Viticulture and Oenology (Geisenheim/Germany), looks back on 36 years of experience in all tropical grape growing countries of Asia like India, Mynmar, Thailand and Vietnam as well as Australia (Northern Territory, Queensland and Western Australia), Angola, Brazil (north-east), Burundi, Cuba, Curacao Island, the Dominican Republic, Egypt, Ethiopia, Kenya, Madagascar, Peru, Tanzania, Taiwan, Venezuela and Zimbabwe.

 His first contact to Tropical Viticulture dates back to 1978 when he studied the “floating vineyards” of Thailand, the table grape areas of Andhra Pradesh and Tamil Nadu (India) as well as viticulture in Taiwan.
 He then worked as the head of a Viticultural and Oenological Research and Training Centre at Dodoma, Tanzania (East Africa), where he set up 40ha of tropical experimental vineyards with over 240 different wine, table grape and rootstock cultivars.
 The vineyards were closely monitored over a period of 8 years and all findings were documented in close co-operation with the Geisenheim Institute for Grape Breeding.